 territorial restrictions may apply.

-not close the door to British nationals after Brexit if they want to
+to close the door on British nationals if they want to

 set up a business in France or take on work in places or sectors where

 there is a skills shortage.
 However, in January 2021 the situation is